Past Riverdale Share Grant Recipients

 Blake Boultbee Youth Outreach Service (BBYOS)

 Blake Boultbee Youth Outreach Service (BBYOS) is a community-based agency established in 1989 to provide comprehensive services to high-risk youth and their families in the Blake Boultbee community, a high-density, low-income area of east Toronto.
-BBYOS provides intensive individual, group and family counselling and therapy, community outreach, life skills training and crisis intervention that offer options to these at-risk young people and their families.
+BBYOS provides intensive individual, group and family counselling and therapy, community outreach, life skills training and crisis intervention for at-risk young people and their families.
 Monies awarded went to fund their Therapy/Counselling, Outreach and Life Skills programs as well as their Boys and Girls group "Straight Out of Blake Street."

 Danforth COVID-19 Emergency Food Relief Program